+SITE ASSESSMENT (HERITAGE)

 Site Ref.
-No. LAA227 Site Address: Corner Farm, Tickhill, Harworth А Potential assets which may be affected: Site of Archaeological interest Listed Buildings В Significance: Medium-high chance of archaeological remains Little known from area but potential high - also likely that alluvium covering archaeology Grade II Listed Church to the west of the site (ref: 1/62) С Impact: Archaeological impacts - no site specific information provided, however high potential for total or partial loss of any as yet unidentified archaeological remains D Conclusions: Archaeological SA assessment considered significant effect Comments from conservation suggest that the design of any scheme on the site would have to be sensitive to the Listed Buildings nearby Е Potential mitigation: Heritage conservation mitigation- Mitigation mostly related to archaeology, but potential impact on setting of Listed Buildings could be mitigated by a suitable design, layout, scale and materials Archaeological mitigation- Further information is required in the form of desk based heritage assessment and possible evaluation in order to determine an appropriate mitigation strategy.
-F Potential enhancement: • n/a
+No. LAA141, LAA270, LAA276

+Site Address: Land south of the Common, Ordsall

+Α Potential assets which may be affected:

+Site of Archaeological interest

+В Significance:

+Undated cropmarks noted to the south and west of the site.

+С Impact:

+Archaeological impacts - no site specific information provided, however

+potential for total or partial loss of any as yet unidentified archaeological

+remains

+D Conclusions:

+Archaeological SA assessment considered minor effect on heritage

+E Potential mitigation:

+Archaeological mitigation - Further information required in the form of

+geophysical survey followed by trial trench evaluation in order to

+determine an appropriate mitigation strategy.

+F Potential enhancement:

+• n/a